Balkan Discovery Trip. Day 2: Bihac, Bosnia & Herzegovina

 The park entrance

-The oldest oak tree in the park, Dedek
+Dedek is the oldest oak tree in the park, located near the Third Lake.

 A big stage in the middle of the park

-Then, the trip continued to the next city, Bihac, about 155 kilometers from Zagreb, not before we made a stop at Rastoke village located in the town of Slunj.
-The view natural phenomena of small waterfalls and cascades along the Slunjčica river, left us totally flabbergasted.
-After the briefed stop, we had our lunch at nearby Plitvički Dvori restaurant.
-I think the served fish was from the river.
+Then, the trip continued to the next city, Bihac, about 155 kilometers from Zagreb, but not before we made a stop at Rastoke village, located in the town of Slunj.
+The view of natural phenomena like small waterfalls and cascades along the Slunjčica River left us totally flabbergasted.
+After the brief stop, we had our lunch at the nearby Plitvički Dvori restaurant.
+The served fish seemed to be from the river.

 Rupa macam ikan jaket

 We arrived at the Bosnia-Herzegovina border crossing at 3 p.m.
 We were not permitted to take pictures while waiting in line to have our passports checked.
-Despite the fact that there were only us in the line, it took about an hour to acquire the pass because there was no officer on duty.
+Although there were only us in the line, it took about an hour to acquire the pass because there was no officer on duty.
 And we'll have to wait a long time.

-When we arrived at Bihac, 14 km from border crossing, we stopped at Fethija Mosque, a former Catholic built in 1266.
-It was converted to mosque during Ottomans in 1529.
-We had our Dhuhr and Asr prayer before continue to visit Turbe Mausoleum, just 450 meters from the mosque.
+When we arrived at Bihac, 14 km from the border crossing, we stopped at Fethija Mosque, a former Catholic church built in 1266.
+It was converted to a mosque during the Ottoman period in 1529.
+We had our Dhuhr and Asr prayers before continuing to visit the Turbe Mausoleum, just 450 meters from the mosque.
 The mausoleum was built to show reverence for the defenders of the city who died in the fight against the Austro-Hungarian troops.
-Besides the mausoleum, stood Kapetonava Kula, the Captain tower.
+Besides the mausoleum, stood Kapetonava Kula, the Captain's tower.

 Fethija Mosque